lnsp/webchat/README.md

 # webchat

-*webchat* is a single-instance chat service without persistency.
-The chat history is not stored or cached on the server. *webchat* functions as a simple relay that includes configurable actions between the clients.
+*webchat* is a scalable chat service without persistency.
+It uses RabbitMQ to communicate between each frontend instance.
+The chat history is neither stored nor cached on the server. *webchat* functions as a simple relay that includes configurable actions between the clients.
 It uses WebSockets to communicate fast and securely.

 It can be configured using a simple *config.yaml* file, an example can be found in the repository.